bpbeatty/radiobox/README.md

 Try to derive your blingbox from those base images so we can all help maintain them over time, you can't have bling without good stock!

-Tag your image with `boxkit` to share with others!
+Tag your image with `radiobox` to share with others!